brandon-knap/journeytowardpeace/content/testimonials/Linda P. -parent.md

 +++
 description = "\"We have been thankful that Christi has been by our side throughout this difficult process.
 Her personal experiences make her uniquely qualified to guide us.
-We would have been so overwhelmed without her support.\" \nLinda P., parent" draft = true title = "" weight = 0
+We would have been so overwhelmed without her support.\" \n" draft = true title = "Linda P. - parent" weight = 0

 +++